 While we’re on the subject of curing, this printer uses SLA printing technology, which means it cures the resin material using UV light that’s emitted from an LED source to slightly speed up the curing process.

 Among the disadvantages of resin 3D printers is the unpleasant smell of the resin itself.
-Luckily, this printer fixes that issue with its built-in dual fan system that ensures good air circulation.
+Luckily, this 3d printers under 200 fixes that issue with its built-in dual fan system that ensures good air circulation.

 - Very stable